magdesign/PocketVJ-CP-v3/README.md

 ...

-If you want to use PiMapper you must install openframeworks 9.0.1 for arm: http://forum.openframeworks.cc/t/raspberry-pi-2-setup-guide/18690, before compiling change the keyboard command in ProjectionMappingState.cpp (Backslash to 'd') and then compile PiMapper https://github.com/kr15h/ofxPiMapper.
+If you want to use PiMapper you must install openframeworks 9.0.1 for arm: http://forum.openframeworks.cc/t/raspberry-pi-2-setup-guide/18690, before compiling change the keyboard command in /src/Application/ProjectionMappingState.cpp (OF_KEY_BACKSPACE to 'd') and then compile PiMapper https://github.com/kr15h/ofxPiMapper.

 (openframeworks is placed in /home/pi/openFrameworks)